 Since most travelers visit Iceland to feast their eyes on one or more of its natural wonders, summer is the most beautiful season for this indulgence.
 In summers, everything in Iceland is blooming and bursting with colors.
 It is also the most suitable time for camping and any other kind of outdoor activities.
 All restaurants, hotels, camping grounds stay open in every town and village along the coastline.
-It is during summers when the Icelandic wilderness, the Icelandic Highlands, are also accessible by travelers.
+It is during summers when the Icelandic wilderness, the Icelandic Highland, are also accessible by travelers.
 And, of course, last but not the least of its lures, this is also the time of the year when Iceland receives 24 hours of daylight and basks in the warmth of the midnight sun.
 For all these reasons and more, summer is truly the most wonderful time to visit Iceland.
 And, as for families, those travelling with young adventurous minds, the country offers the most unique vacation spot.

 Tours and activities during summer

 Everything that the country has to offer in terms of activities and adventure tours is available in the summer months.
 It is a great time to watch whales and puffins go for sea tours and tread on glaciers.
 It is an excellent time to hike, and is, at times, the only time to enjoy these exceptional activities.
 The greatest variety of short tours to exotic places, spectacular landscapes, or highland adventures can be relished at this time.
 This is also the most excellent time to enjoy Reykjavík—the one-of-its-kind small city with its colorful nightlife that unfolds on bright and sunny nights.